-Must be able to staff the CRC (usually 1 1⁄2 to 2 hour shifts) during office hours (typically 8:00 a.m. to 5:00 p.m.
-Monday through Friday); be available to present and/or facilitate evening programs, and be willing to occasionally work outside of shift hours to complete assigned tasks and projects and/or meet with team members to complete assigned tasks and projects.
-Must be available for CA meetings and for training sessions.
+Must be able to staff the CRC (usually 1 1/2 to 2 hour shifts) during office hours which are typically 8:30 a.m. to 4:30 p.m.
+Monday through Friday; be available to present and/or facilitate evening programs, and be willing to occasionally work outside of shift hours to complete assigned tasks and projects and/or meet with team members to complete assigned tasks and projects.
+Must be available for CA meetings and for training sessions (includes meetings and sessions in the evenings).